 As said by The New York Times, the system goes far beyond anything ever created by the Silicon Valley giants or US government.
 Today, about 600 law enforcement agencies are using Clearview according to the company.
 The NY Times also analysed the code underlying its app and found that its built allows pairing with augmented reality glasses.
 This means the tool could potentially identify people it saw in real-time.
 It could be used to identify protestors or even a stranger on a train, revealing a lot more than just their name.
 Friends, family, co-workers, school and college is just the surface information one can get from the tool.
 The controversial company also readily offers free trials to “active law enforcement personnel”.
 It remains unclear how the company verifies this beyond requiring a government email ID.

 What makes the technology problematic, even scary, is that their facial recognition tool has been made available to a handful of private companies as well, apart from the law enforcement.
-What’s scarier is that the company has been vetted by any independent expert, so the accuracy of its technology remains unclear.
+What’s scarier is that the company has not been vetted by any independent expert, so the accuracy of its technology remains unclear.

 Recent reports indicate that the client list of Clearview AI also includes Walmart, Best Buy, Macy’s and the NBA.
 However, Ton-That said this May that the company will no longer sell its product to non-law enforcement entities and private companies.
 It also terminated its existing contracts, law enforcement or otherwise, in the state of Illinois.